 I list myself as “V” on the apps… and I’m still trying to determine if that’s more of a “let me find someone that sometimes will top” or…just still fear that I’m unqualified to advertise myself in that way.
 In the end, I suppose I’m just desperately desiring to have people in my life that don’t think of me as a token gay or use a categorization of my perceived sexual position as a liturgy of my life’s worth.
 Anyhoo…thought you might understand.
 Warmest regards ever, Rich ******

-There’s a lot to unpack there, so I’m going to try to condense your message into what I am interpreting: You wish people saw you as more of a top, in all the ways that you think our culture stereotypes tops, yet you naturally defy those stereotypes.
+There’s a lot to unpack there, so I’m going to try to condense your message into what I am interpreting: You wish people saw you as more of a top, in all the ways that you think our culture stereotypes tops, yet you naturally defy those stereotypes in your manner and presentation.
 You suspect that you cannot advertise yourself as a top because you don’t display the typical markers of “top-ness.”
 You don’t want to be perceived as a bottom because it makes you feel feminized, ashamed, and so on.
 And you just generally have trouble with the roles themselves and societal perspectives of them.
 Am I correct so far?

 It’s really no one’s business what you like in bed — that is, unless you want it to be.
-Some guys make their sex role a very public-facing part of their identity, and gay culture has always normalized this, from the hanky code in the ‘70s and ‘80s to all the dumb t-shirts made today by modern gay clothing brands (it is somehow still considered edgy to sell T-shirts with “Top,” “Bottom,” “Daddy,” and other overused labels printed across the chest).
-But no one has to advertise, and many don’t.
-There are many happy queer men with great and adventurous sex lives who do not need everyone at brunch to know what they prefer in bed.
+Some guys make their sex role a very public part of their identity, and gay culture has always normalized this, from the hanky code in the ‘70s and ‘80s to all the dumb t-shirts made today by modern gay clothing brands (it is somehow still considered edgy to sell T-shirts with “Top,” “Bottom,” “Daddy,” and other overused labels printed on the chest).
+But no one has to advertise what they like and many men don’t.
+There are many happy queer men with great and adventurous sex lives who do not need everyone at brunch to know what they like in bed.

 I can understand the desire to want to adhere to cultural standards of top-ness and bottom-ness, at least from a practical standpoint.
 At a gay bar, it can be helpful to give off “top vibes” if you’re a top and “bottom vibes” if you’re a bottom.
-Doing this can, in theory, help you find what you’re looking for more easily and naturally.
+Doing this can, in theory, help you find what you’re looking for more easily.

-I know guys who paint their toenails gaudy colors just to quietly, discreetly buck gender roles and remind themselves that they are free to be what they want.
+I know guys who paint their toenails gaudy colors just to quietly, discreetly fuck with gender roles and remind themselves that they are free to be what (and how) they want.
 You’re a top who does not conform to what you see as the way tops should be, and you don’t want to be perceived as a bottom.
-In my humble opinion, you should analyze the shame you attach to being a bottom, think long and hard about the friendships that do not enforce your positive self-image, and do whatever is necessary to feel sexually validated and powerful.
-In my own life, that has most often just been having great sex exactly as I want it.
+In my humble opinion, you should analyze the shame you attach to being a bottom, think long and hard about the friendships that do not enforce your positive self-image, and do whatever is necessary to feel sexually validated and powerful just as you are.

 Keep topping, and ask the men you power-fuck what you are.
-Their gasps and moans should be your answer.
+Their gasps and moans should be an adequate answer.

 I have masturbated at work in the relative privacy of a bathroom stall many, many times, so I’d be fairly hypocritical to say you shouldn’t do so.
 But if you do, do it only in a bathroom stall, or at least somewhere there is 100% zero chance of someone else accidentally walking in.
 Spaces that are generally not considered private or cannot be made private are off-limits: private offices are fine, but the back room behind the supply shelf is not.
 I see masturbation like shitting: everyone does it and is free to do it when they need to, but you can’t do it in public or in inappropriate places without facing legal penalties.